mikejernil/web-render-engine/README.md

 # Render Engine Basics - Series
 ### Created by: Jernil - 3D Graphics Engineer & Enthusiast (https://www.linkedin.com/in/michael-jernil/)

-Tutorial series for creating 3D render engines on the Web for Real-time rendering of any dataset from Vector tiles, 3D maps to city-scale 3D meshes, point clouds &amp; Gaussian Splats.
+Repo for LinkedIn Tutorial series - Creating 3D render engines on the Web for Real-time rendering of any dataset from Vector tiles, 3D maps to city-scale 3D meshes, point clouds &amp; Gaussian Splats.

-⭐️ More than building a Render engine from scratch, this series is to help you understand the Core components / First principles of a Render engine so you can build your own Render engine pipelines for any application end-to-end!
+More than building a Render engine from scratch, this series is to help you understand the Core components / First principles of a Render engine so you can build your own Render engine pipelines for any application end-to-end!

-🧊 If you're interested in learning more about building Render Engines, Star/follow this repository.
+🧊 If you're interested in learning more about building Render Engines, Star ⭐️ / Follow this repository.
 I'll be updating this page starting from the next post in the series!!

 ## Roadmap
 1. Creating a Web based 3D Renderer from Scratch (not so much from scratch, we'll be using libraries as this is not the focus of this series)